High Dimensional Statistical Analysis and its Application to ALMA Map of NGC 253: Conclusion

 We stress that this result is not obtained by choosing a handful of features by hand, but by making use of the full information of the high-dimensional data.
 Spectroscopic maps are typical HDLSS data, and we can apply the high-dimensional statistical analysis on various unsolved problems in astrophysics.
 As mentioned in \S~\ref{sec:intro}, the condition also applies to a spectroscopic mapping with satellite instruments, mainly due to the strong limitation of observation time and mission lifetime.
 The high-dimensional methodology will shed light to the spectral map of future space telescopes.
 For example, such surveys of nearby galaxies with {\sl SPICA} were discussed in details.
 Though {\sl SPICA} has been cancelled, this methodology will remain useful for a future and/or possible replacement project.
 The high-dimensional statistical analysis can also be applied any type of data with small sample size and large dimension, e.g., spectroscopy of rare objects.

 \acknowledgments

+We deeply thank the anonymous referee for her/his careful reading of the manuscript and constructive comments that improved the clarity of the paper much.
 This paper makes use of the following ALMA data: ADS/JAO.ALMA${\#}$2013.1.00099.S, ADS/JAO.ALMA$\#$2013.1.00735.S.
 ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ.
 This work has been supported by the Japan Society for the Promotion of Science (JSPS) Grants-in-Aid for Scientific Research (19H05076, 21H01128, 19K03937, and JP17H06130).
-This work has also been supported in part by the Sumitomo Foundation Fiscal 2018 Grant for Basic Science Research Projects (180923), the Collaboration Funding of the Institute of Statistical Mathematics ``New Development of the Studies on Galaxy Evolution with a Method of Data Science'', the NAOJ ALMA Scientific Research Grant Number 2017-06B, and the JAXA publication support for the {\sl SPICA}-related papers.
+This work has also been supported in part by the Sumitomo Foundation Fiscal 2018 Grant for Basic Science Research Projects (180923), the Collaboration Funding of the Institute of Statistical Mathematics ``New Perspective of the Cosmology Pioneered by the Fusion of Data Science and Physics'', and the NAOJ ALMA Scientific Research Grant Number 2017-06B.

 SC has been financially supported by the JSPS as a research fellow (DC1).
 We deeply thank the {\sl SPICA} Science Team, especially members of the {\sl SPICA} the Galaxy and Nearby Galaxies Science Working Group (Fumi Egusa, Hanae Inami, Hiroyuki Kaneko, Itsuki Sakon, Yoichi Tamura, Junichi Baba, Kentaro Motohara, Yoshimasa Watanabe), to which TTT and KN belong.
-We are also grateful to Yugo Nakayama and Shiro Ikeda for fruitful discussions.
+We are also grateful to Yugo Nakayama, Shiro Ikeda, and Nanase Harada for fruitful discussions.

 \facilities{ALMA}

 \software{astropy \citep{astropy2013,2018AJ....156..123A}, {\sc casa} \citep{2007ASPC..376..127M}, {\sc topcat} \citep{2005ASPC..347...29T} }